 Each year, more than 10,000 students participate in our programs, developing an understanding of the importance of environmental stewardship, applying the scientific process to explore ecological questions, and proposing meaningful interventions to help protect the park’s natural ecosystems while building real bonds with the natural world.
 Our partners and donors help us ensure that we can provide these life-changing experiences at no cost to participants.

-Distance Learning During COVID-19
+Classroom-Based Learning After COVID-19

 Our distance learning programs are different from other existing online science modules because they maintain our commitment to real-world connections, challenging students to analyze real-world data and apply their knowledge to help solve environmental problems at Crystal Cove State Park.
 Like our in-person field trips, the distance learning programs focus on topics like marine conservation, ecological restoration, and the effects of coastal change on Crystal Cove’s beach.